j-slopey/phishguard/README.md

 pip install -r requirements.txt
 ```

-3. Open and run the Jupyter notebook to build model (A sample email from each class is included).
+3. Open and run the Jupyter notebook to build model.

 ## Usage

-1. Store emails in a JSON file with the following format:
+1. Store emails in a JSON file with the following format (A sample email from each class is included):
 ```json
 {
     "sender": "...",